 The reality is that these photos of children are stolen elsewhere from the Internet, without permission from the child or family, and the photo is exploited to accumulates fans for Facebook pages in a process known as Facebook Like-farming.
 More about that here.

 Like-farming scammers post all sorts of content, even content that is deceptive or immoral, such as photos that claim sharing them will invoke donations.
 However since these photos were acquired without permission, it is unethical to exploit them in this misleading manner.
-In the past, the families of the children in the photos have come across them being exploited.
-In other instances the child depicted in the photo had since passed away, making the entire scheme even more abhorrent.
+In the past, the families of the children in the photos have been made aware that their photos are being used in such a way, which is something that can often lead to a great deal of distress.
+In many instances the child depicted in the photo had since passed away, making the entire scheme even more abhorrent.

 If you come across a photo, simply report it to Facebook, and avoid commenting, liking or sharing it, since engagement on a post of any kind helps it reach more people on Facebook.
 Remember that these Facebook pages that publish these posts want you to engage the posts and like their pages, but it is ultimately just to get followers to their Facebook pages.